Police respond to shots fired call in Newberg

 There were social media reports that this was an active shooter situation, but that was not the case.

-The police are not aware of anyone being injured.
-Officers contacted the suspect by phone; he appeared to be intoxicated and refused to exit the residence.
+No one was injured.
+Officers contacted the unidentified suspect by phone; he appeared to be intoxicated and refused to exit the residence.

-Officers attempted to de-escalate the situation, clearing the area instead of trying to make an arrest at that time.
+Officers attempted to de-escalate the situation by clearing the area instead of attempting to make an arrest at that time.
+The suspect is not being identified until further investigation is completed.

 Foot and vehicle traffic were shut down in the area for more than two hours.